py2many/py2many/pyjl/README.md

 ### `TYPPETE`
 Typpete only supports Python up to version 3.7.

+## Code Formatting
+For code formatting, PyJL uses JuliaFormatter.jl.
+If you want to specify your own formatting options, you need to create a `.JuliaFormatter.toml` file.
+A sample file is provided in the `pyjl/formatter` folder.
+You need to place this file in the same directory (or any parent directory) you are transpiling.
+You can find more instructions [here](https://github.com/domluna/JuliaFormatter.jl).

 #
 ## Keywords
 - PLR - Python Language Reference (Based on version 3.9.7)